 Where Bacon Sits in the Belgian Classical Conversation

-The Michelin Plate, awarded in both 2024 and 2025, confirms that the Guide's inspectors have visited and found the cooking worth noting, even without awarding a star.
+The Michelin Plate, awarded in both 2024 and 2025, confirms the Guide's inspectors have visited and found the cooking worth noting.
 In Belgian terms, the Plate is a marker of intent: it says the kitchen is in the conversation and executing to a standard that justifies attention.
 Addresses like Boury in Roeselare and Hof van Cleve in Kruishoutem sit at the starred end of West Flanders' critical spectrum; Bacon operates several tiers below in price while holding recognised critical standing of its own.

-For context on how French-seafood-focused kitchens operate at the technical ceiling of their category, Le Bernardin in New York City and Zilte in Antwerp both show what the format looks like at its most refined.
+For context, Le Bernardin in New York City and Zilte in Antwerp both show what the format looks like in more elaborate form.
 Bacon's position is not in that tier, but the sourcing commitment that drives the leading addresses in the category is the same logic operating at a different price and scale.
 Within Ieper itself, the comparison set includes Découverte, which operates a farm-to-table format at €€, and Klaver, a Modern French kitchen at €€€, alongside Klei at the €€ Modern Cuisine tier.
 Bacon's single-euro pricing anchors the lower end of that local spectrum while holding credentials that exceed several of its more expensive neighbours.

 Planning a Visit